abao929/portfolio/notes.md

 - [love the cards on this one tho](https://dyotanya.com/en)
 - [always have liked this one](https://karinasirqueira.com/)
 - [i like the bubbles that pop up on the left and right](https://olhauzhykova.com/)
+- [landing](https://monomono.studio/) - instead of this tho make it open two curtains with scroll

 probably gonna just take the color and fonts off #1-2 and put them into the last one
 I like the idea of having patterns in the background - not sure how I should be placing them tho